Al0den/metalgpu/README.md

 - `createInterface()`, creates the Metal instance
 - `instance.loadShader(shaderPath)`, loads the shader file
 - `instance.setFunction(functionName)`, sets the function that will be used.
 This can be changed at any time
-- `instance.createBuffer(numItems, bufferNum, bufferType)`, creates a shared buffer. bufferNum refers to the buffer identifier for the shader. bufferType should a ctype, similar to the examples.
+- `instance.createBuffer(numItems, bufferNum, bufferType)`, creates a shared buffer. bufferNum refers to the buffer identifier for the shader. bufferType should be a ctype, similar to the examples.
-- `buffer.release()`, free up the buffer
+- `buffer.release()`, free up the buffer.
+You should always free up memory that you will not use again.
 - `buffer.contents`, a numpy array vision of the buffer.
 It can be manipulated as a numpy array, however keep in mind that it should still be readable to the gpu.
 No copying is going on behind the scenes
 - `instance.runFunction(numThreads)`, runs the set function, starting up 'numthreads' different threads.